idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/index.md

 The Tensor Mechanics module currently has two, partially interoperable underlying systems:

-- The current system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) kernels.
+- The current system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) and related kernels.
 - A newer system based on the [TotalLagrangianStressDivergence](/TotalLagrangianStressDivergence.md) and [UpdatedLagrangianStressDivergence](/UpdatedLagrangianStressDivergence.md) kernels.

 The current system is fully compatible with the entirety of the Tensor Mechanics and MOOSE ecosystems.
 However, it suffers from convergence issues caused by